American Express Blue Cash Preferred review

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 Groceries, gas, transportation and streaming services are big expenses in most households.
-The Blue Cash Preferred® Card from American Express is one of the best cards to use in the U.S. at supermarkets and U.S. gas stations, as well as for transit and select U.S. streaming services.
-When you apply, you’ll also earn a $250 statement credit after meeting minimum spending requirements.
+The Blue Cash Preferred® Card from American Express is one of the best grocery credit cards to use in the U.S. at supermarkets and U.S. gas stations, as well as for transit and select U.S. streaming services.
+When you apply, you’ll also earn a $300 statement credit after meeting minimum spending requirements.

 Groceries and streaming services are especially critical during the coronavirus lock-down sweeping the U.S. These are purchases you will absolutely make, and it’s wise to throw those expenses on the right card — preferably one that earns a whopping 6% cash back.